DavidGeeraerts/module_system_SysPrep/README.md

 Automated processing of SysPrep.
 Likes to be on a [USB] flash drive; can run from other local storage.
+Log files will be stored where the program was executed from.

 ### Download